simongravelle/nmrformd/docs/source/tutorials/isotropic-system.rst

     The *u.transfer_to_memory(stop=501)*, is optional, it only serve to reduce the number of frames, and therefore reduce the duration of the calculation.
 Feel free to remove it, or increase its value.

-.. container:: justify

-    Note : the figures here have been generated using the full trajectory (i.e. without the *transfer_to_memory* command).
+    The figures here have been generated using the full trajectory (i.e. without the *transfer_to_memory* command).

 .. container:: justify